Inspection Readiness When Working in Viedoc

 “A risk-based approach to validation … should be taken for outsourced electronic services.”

-• You must be able to show that you understand the Viedoc quality system and qualification activities.
-Regulator expectations are described in more detail in Q&A topic 9 (see Appendix A for more information) but include the following:
+- You must be able to show that you understand the Viedoc quality system and qualification activities.
+Regulator expectations are described in more detail in the EMA “Guideline on computerised systems and electronic data in clinical trials” but include the following:

-• an assessment/audit has been performed by qualified staff, with sufficient time spent on the activities and with cooperation from the vendor;
+- This examination should be performed by qualified staff with sufficient time spent on the activities and with cooperation from the vendor.

 Do not write your own URS